 - Demonstrated understanding of Race Equity conversations.

 - A comprehensive understanding of the social determinants of health is strongly preferred.

-- Proven ability to work independently and in a collaborative team environment.
+- Proven ability to work independently as well as in a collaborative team environment.

 - Ability to respond quickly to change.

-- Ability to develop good working relationships with internal and external customers.
+- Ability to develop strong working relationships with internal and external clients.